SamratRode/Appointy/README.md

 Future Work
 1. to make a function to get all posts of a user using post id
-2. to add encryptions, to enhance security of the application.
+2. to add encryptions, to enhance security of the application.:}